AKSW/docs.ontowiki.net/guides/install/installationprocess.md

     store.virtuoso.username = dba
     store.virtuoso.password = dba

-* Optional 1: to enable eLDS's debug mode, add the line `debug = yes`
+* Optional 1: to enable OntoWiki's debug mode, add the line `debug = yes`
-* Optional 2: If you didn't change any other config option, create the following directories relative to your eLDS installation and make them writable to the web-server user: `/cache`, `/logs`, `/uploads`.
+* Optional 2: If you didn't change any other config option, create the following directories relative to your OntoWiki installation and make them writable to the web-server user: `/cache`, `/logs`, `/uploads`.
-* Optional 3: For the [Linked Data](http://linkeddata.org/) plug-in to work, copy the `htaccess-dist` file to `.htaccess` make sure your Apache's `mod_rewrite` module is installed and `AllowOverwrite` is set to `All` for your eLDS directory in your `httpd.conf`.
+* Optional 3: For the [Linked Data](http://linkeddata.org/) plug-in to work, copy the `htaccess-dist` file to `.htaccess` make sure your Apache's `mod_rewrite` module is installed and `AllowOverwrite` is set to `All` for your OntoWiki directory in your `httpd.conf`.

 ### FAQ
 * SQL Error: